kyegomez/tree-of-thoughts/README.md

 [Paper link](https://arxiv.org/pdf/2305.10601.pdf)

 Tree of Thoughts (ToT) is an all-new powerful and flexible algorithm that advances model reasoning by a whopping 70%.
-This is an plug in and play verision, connect your own models and enjoy superintelligence!
+This is a plug-and-play version, connect your own models and enjoy superintelligence!

 Share this repository by clicking on the following buttons 😊